 Common English Mispronunciations of Russian Speakers

 Regardless of a person’s native language, there will inevitably be specific challenges for them and their countrymen when acquiring the English language.
 Possibly, their own native language doesn’t include some of the same consonant or vowel sounds articulated in English.
 Some languages may separate each word precisely, whereas the English language uses many reductions and links many phrases together making it difficult for the learner to adapt to these concepts.
+Accent reduction classes can provide targeted help for these common challenges.
 Another difference may be that their native language uses no rhythm or intonation within their questions and sentences; therefore, learning when and where to place this word stress would prove extremely challenging for them.
 Based on these facts, speaking English for Russian speakers can be quite challenging.
-We dig into some of these challenges and a glimpse of common Russian speakers English mispronunciations.
+We dig into some of these challenges and a glimpse of common Russian speakers English mispronunciations in our accent reduction classes.

 Russian speakers venturing to learn American English will all, most likely, encounter similar challenges in the development of their English pronunciation.
 Is Russian your native language?
 Are you on the journey to acquiring the English language?
 Most likely, you have encountered a few of the same challenges faced by other Russian speakers.
 This short article will be addressing several of these mispronunciations so that you can develop your American English accent with smoothness and grace.